 A wave of health consciousness has been supporting demand for athletic equipment

-The Gym and Exercise Equipment Manufacturing industry produces a variety of equipment, including treadmills, exercise bikes and weights, which it then sells to retailers and wholesalers.
-Revenue is heavily affected by sports participation, downstream demand from retailers and wholesalers and exchange rates.
-Exchange rates, in particular, have been strong indicators of the industry's direction; the increase in imports and the decrease in exports in recent years have led to a slow decline for the entire manufacturing sector.
+The Gym and Exercise Equipment Manufacturing industry produces a variety of equipment for retailers and wholesalers, including treadmills, exercise bikes and weights.
+Revenue is heavily affected by sports participation, downstream demand from retailers and wholesalers and exchange rates, according to IBISWorld industry analyst Dale Schmidt.
+Exchange rates, in particular, have been strong indicators for the industry's direction; the increase in imports and the decrease in exports in recent years have led to a slow decline for the entire sector.

 Follow IBISWorld on Twitter: https://twitter.com/#!/IBISWorld

 Operators in this industry manufacture gym and exercise machines including treadmills, exercise bikes, weights and other equipment for both home and fitness centers.
 Following the design of sample products, manufacturers buy raw materials and transform these into a range of athletic equipment.
 The finished products are then marketed to wholesalers and retailers.